Jushsh/python-beginner/README.md

 This is a simple project that every beginner do and i did it with the help of ai because i use ai to become a better developer :)

+## Project: Calculator

+Thsi is a simple calculator start by picking your operation +, -, *, /

 ### How to Run

 Make sure you have Python installed.